-Early public law research into state courts emerged in the late 1970s and 1980s.
+Early public law research into state courts emerged in the late 1960s, 1970s, and 1980s.
+Watson and Downing (1969) discovered that judges elected under the Missouri Plan, where a commission handles the nomination for judicial vacancies, were more open-minded but ultimately reflected the partisan composition of the state.
 Philip Dubois' (1979) pioneering studies examined increased electoral competition and citizen awareness of judicial elections.
 Kermit Hall's research explored the changing political tone of judicial elections (K. Hall 1984), along with their histories (K. Hall 1983).

-Henry Glick's (1991) wide-ranging state courts research studied state supreme court policy making, patterns of judicial dissent (Glick and Pruet 1986), and the connection between judicial selection systems and the characteristics of judges (Glick and Emmert 1987).
+Jim Gibson's work on the effect of judicial background characteristics on decision-making and sentencing provided insights into how lived experiences shape the judiciary (Gibson 1978a, 1978b, 1981).
+Greg Caldeira's work unveiled the reputational impact of state supreme courts (1983) and the transmission of legal precedents on other courts (1985).
+Henry Glick's (1991) wideranging state courts research studied state supreme court policy making, patterns of judicial dissent (Glick and Pruet 1986), and the connection between judicial selection systems and the characteristics of judges (Glick and Emmert 1987).
 Additional research by G. Alan Tarr, Charles Sheldon, Larry Baum, and many others, contributed to an improved understanding of state court decisions and controversies surrounding the selection of state judges.